run-slicer/docs/src/content/docs/reference/graph.md

 ---
-title: Flow graph
+title: Graph
-description: Reference of the control flow graph feature.
+description: Reference of the control flow and inheritance graph feature.
 ---

-slicer allows you to explore the control flow of a method using a top-to-bottom flow diagram.
+slicer allows you to explore the control flow of a method and an inheritance graph of a class using a flow diagram.

-This view can be opened in the context menu of a project entry (`Open as` -> `Flow graph`) or in the menu bar for an already opened view of a class file (`View` -> `Flow graph`).
+This view can be opened in the context menu of a project entry (`Open as` -> `Graph`) or in the menu bar for an already opened view of a class file (`View` -> `Graph`).

-## Components
+## Control flow graph

-A flow graph is composed of two parts: nodes and edges.
+The control flow graph visualizes bytecode execution in a method using a top-to-bottom flow diagram.

+If a graph has no nodes and no edges, it is likely an abstract method, which has no `Code` attribute.

 ### Nodes